nconklindev/chronos/README.md

 ### Workflow

-1. **Select File** - Browse your filesystem and select a CSV or XLSX file
+1. **Select File** - Browse your filesystem and select up to 3 CSV or XLSX files to convert (can include CSV and XLSX in the same batch)
 2. **Choose Columns** - Select which columns contain decimal hours (auto-detected by default)
 3. **Convert** - Press Enter to convert and save the file

-> [!NOTE]
-> On reports in XLSX format that have hidden columns or detail rows hidden, the file picker may pick these up and report them as blank with no name, but selectable.
-This is normal!

 ### Keyboard Controls

 #### File Picker

 - `↑/↓` or `k/j` - Navigate files and directories
-- `Enter` - Select file
+- `Space` - Select file
+- `Enter` - Confirm selection
 - `q` - Quit

 #### Column Selection